brandnpatterson/c5_repo_updater/README.md

 File/Export Database and close session

 ### 4. Connect to localhost
-Be sure xampp/mamp is running and open localhost
+Be sure xampp is running and open localhost

 ### 5. Add Database to localhost
 + Database/Add Database